 Because the home directory is part of the controller's root disk, it gets deleted when a cluster is turned off.
 This directory is a no-cost alternative to cloud storage and can be used for job execution, storing configurations, and performing small file operations.

 For ease of use, we automatically mount the cluster owner's home directory into their user workspace using SSHFS.
 We recommend leveraging this mount to conveniently drag and drop small files as well as open scripts and logs in the integrated development environment (IDE).
 However, it's important to note that using this directory for large file transfers between the user workspace and the controller is not recommended.
 Instead, we recommend using the commands

 To meet your specific storage needs, you have the flexibility to create additional storage and filesystems that can be attached to your clusters.
 These options provide you with customizable storage solutions tailored to your workload.
-For more information on managing storage and attaching additional storage options to your clusters, please see Managing Storage.
+For more information on managing storage and attaching additional storage resources to your clusters, please see Storage.